ChrisTheBrave/Group-Project-Base/README.md

 ## Server application APIs

-/api - API welcome page with no routes.
+/api - API welcome page with no endpoints.

-/api/calendar - API routes for data on the dates and times of Airbnb reservations.

-* GET - Returns the data in the calendar table.
-* POST - Creates a new record in the calendar table.
-* PUT - Updates an existing record in the calendar table.
-* DELETE - Deletes a record from the calendar table.

-/api/hosts - API route for data on Airbnb hosts

-* GET - Returns the data in the hosts table.
-* POST - Creates a new record in the hosts table.
-* PUT - Updates an existing record in the hosts table.
-* DELETE - Deletes a record from the hosts table.

-/api/listings - API route for data on Airbnb listings.
+/api/listings/[listing ID] - API route for data on Airbnb listings using a specific ID.

-* GET - Returns the data in the listings table.
+* GET - Returns the data in the listings table for the specified ID.
-* POST - Creates a new record in the listings table.
-* PUT - Updates an existing record in the listings table.
-* DELETE - Deletes a record from the listings table.

 /api/neighborhoods - API route for data on the neighborhoods where Airbnb properties are located.

-* GET - Returns the data in the neighborhoods table.
 * POST - Creates a new record in the neighborhoods table.
 * PUT - Updates an existing record in the neighborhoods table.
 * DELETE - Deletes a record from the neighborhoods table.